 The horse's response can range from a mild hesitation to an outright buck or rear.
 Eventually, you win - the horse launches himself into a lurched, scrambling canter, running off at warp speed just to keep the three-beat gait.
 Ears are pinned, tail is swishing, and the strides feel awkward and unbalanced.

 Many riders feel that the discomfort must be a sort of right of passage, and the horse must be driven through this awkward and unbalanced phase.
-Surely, the horse MUST give in one day and eventually settle into a nice calm, rhythmical canter - it only takes time and enough repetition of force.
+Surely, the horse MUST give in one day and eventually settle into a nice calm, rhythmical canter - it only takes time and enough repetition.
 Right?

 Well, probably not.